xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Physics/Mechanics/Tension.md

-A tension is a force that acts along the length of a medium.
+zA tension is a force that acts along the length of a medium.
 The tension force pulls outward along the two ends of a rope.

 ![[Pasted image 20250912105222.png]]